Trust for Nature has an important role to play in biodiversity conservation in Victoria.

 The six conservation objectives defined for the Conservation Plan are to:

-- Improve protection of threatened species
+- Increase protection of habitat for priority species

-- Enhance and protect landscape connectivity, and
+- Enhance and protect landscape connectivity and restoration

 You can find a more detailed breakdown and rationale for each objective in the full Statewide Conservation Plan.